mfoitzik/quasar2-tiptap2/README.md

 Basic WYSIWYG Editor using TQuasar 2 / Vue 3 / TipTap 2 Configured for Typescript and Vue's Composition API

 ## Demo
-You can view a demo at
+You can view a demo at [https://www.simplicityblocks.com/quasar2tiptap2]

 ## What this project does
 This project basically implements the basic examples that are on the TipTap site at [https://www.tiptap.dev/examples/default] within a Quasar Framework project.

+The project uses Vue 3, the composition API and Typescript.

 I have added a few custom extensions to provide the capability of Font Color, Font Size and Font Background Color.